-- Firstly it assists the DNA and acts as a messenger between the DNA and the ribosomes.
+- Serves as a messenger between the DNA and the ribosomes.

-- Secondly it helps the ribosomes to choose the right amino acid which is required in building up of new proteins in the body.
+- Promotes the ribosomes to choose the right amino acid which is required in building up of new proteins in the body.

-- t-RNA- The transfer RNA is held responsible for choosing the correct protein or the amino acid required by the body in-turn helping the ribosomes.
-It is located at the end points of the each amino acid.
+The transfer RNA is held responsible for choosing the correct protein or the amino acids required by the body in-turn helping the ribosomes.
+It is located at the endpoints of each amino acid.
 This is also called as soluble RNA and it forms a link between the messenger RNA and the amino acid.

 - rRNA-Ribosomal RNA

 The rRNA is the component of the ribosome and are located within the in the cytoplasm of a cell, where ribosomes are found.
 The Ribosomal RNA is primarily involved in the synthesis and translation of mRNA into proteins in all living organisms.
 The rRNA is mainly composed of cellular RNA and are the most predominant RNA within the cells of all living organisms.

 - mRNA – Messenger RNA.